Request for proposals to teach Honors College (HONR) courses

 Submissions Process

-All proposals are due on Wednesday, January 18 at 4:45 pm.
-Hard copies will be accepted in the Honors College (200 Cater Hall) or complete packages can be emailed.
+Hard copies will be accepted in the Honors College (100 Cater Hall) or complete packages can be emailed to the contact listed below.

 Proposal Review Procedure